JiaRenChang/FaceCycle/README.md

                        --savemodel (your path for saving)
 ```

-You can get around 70~71% accuracy with basic emotion classification (7 categories) using linear protocol.
+You can get 70~71% accuracy with basic emotion classification (7 categories) using linear protocol.

 ## Contacts
 followwar@gmail.com